MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/upgrade-from-office-2010-servers-and-products.md

 - PJU120
 - PSV120
 ms.assetid: b2acaeca-4986-40f4-92b7-a1bdd06e549d
-description: "Support is ending soon for Office 2007 servers and client applications, and custom support agreementsa are not available.
+description: "Support is ending soon for Office 2010 servers and client applications, and custom support agreementsa are not available.
 Use this article to start planning your upgrade now."
 ---

-# Resources to help you upgrade from Office 2007 or Office 2010 servers and clients
+# Resources to help you upgrade from Office 2010 servers and clients

-If you're using Office 2007 or Office 2010 products and services, this is a great time to consider moving to the Microsoft Cloud, starting with Office 365.

-Office 2007 products and services have reached the end of support, and Office 2010 products and services are nearing end of support.
+If you're using Office 2010 products and services, now is a great time to consider moving to the Microsoft Cloud, starting with Office 365.
+Office 2010 products and services are nearing end of support.
 Use this article as a starting point to review your options and plan your upgrade.

-## Office 2010
+## Office 2010 planning roadmaps

 |**For this product**|**See this planning roadmap**|
 |:-----|:-----|